minhtran-q/aws-knowledge/README.md

 <details>
   <summary>What is AWS S3</summary>
   <br/>
   S3 is an object storage service provided by AWS.
 It offers industry-leading scalability, data availability, security, and performance.

-  + S3 Bucket Policies is a form of resource policy.
 </details>
 <details>
   <summary>Policy</summary>
   <br/>

   + S3 Bucket Policies is a form of resource policy.
 </details>